markjrieke/2022-midterm-forecasts/notes.md

         -   sometimes difficult to keep all the connections straightforward in my head
         -   next time, I’d prefer to plan out layout in advance
+    -   Better use of git/github
+        -   I’ve been making commits, but it may have been better to make PRs
+    -   Use github actions
+        -   I got burned once when trying to setup github actions where the .renv lockfile somehow caused R to move all the libraries around on my desktop — link to issue in renv